 Read the full case study in the primary care hub app

 As of June 2022, the number of ARRS roles recruited against the target of 26,000 was 19,229.
-Despite issues with some specific roles, most notably mental health practitioners, some roles are having a positive impact on patient care, reducing clinical workload and aiding integration.
+Despite issues with some specific roles, some roles are having a positive impact on patient care, reducing clinical workload and aiding integration.
 The NHS Confederation has researched and documented numerous case studies of social prescribing link workers, care coordinators and health coaches being used in innovative and impactful ways.
 It is also often the case that this wider workforce has been taking the lead on population health management projects, making the connections across systems partners that are vital for integrated patient care.
 Given the depleting ranks of GPs, with Health Foundation research forecasting one in four posts will be vacant by 2030/31, and the government’s admittance that its own target of 6,000 new recruits by 2024 will not be met, ARRS roles are a significant plus to this gap, and a delivery mechanism for the government’s commitment of 20,000 more non-GP roles by 2024.

 Despite workload pressures impacting clinical directors, they have matured into their roles.
 They have taken on the strategic and clinical leadership of their PCNs and many have taken on the primary care partner role on ICBs.
 This is shown through the number of PCNs that have incorporated as limited companies and demonstrates a desire to formalise working arrangements and manage risk, as well as the desire to bring in management and transformation expertise, using the PCN Management and Leadership Payment to contract third parties such as federations, or to directly employ additional managerial staff.